Entries close Friday 23 February 2018

-There are several breeds of dairy goats in Australia which are recognised by the Dairy Goat Society of Australia (DGSA).
+The Dairy Goat Society of Australia (DGSA) recognises several breeds of dairy goats in Australia.
 All the goats shown at the Newcastle Regional Show are registered pedigree stud animals.

-Seven breeds of Dairy Goats can compete at Newcastle Show, these are Saanen, Toggenburg, British Alpine, Anglo Nubian, the Australian Melaan, Australian Brown and La Mancha.
+Seven dairy goat breeds compete at Newcastle Show – these are Saanen, Toggenburg, British Alpine, Anglo Nubian, Australian Melaan, Australian Brown and La Mancha.

-The 2017 Newcastle Show will be the first show in New South Wales where La Mancha goats will be shown.
-They are the newest dairy goat to be recognised by the DGSA in 2016.
-Good quality, well fed dairy goats produce an average is 4 to 5 litres of milk per day, with some does producing as much as 8 to 10 litres per day.
-The dairy goats are judged in their age groups, that is milkers over 2 years of age, goatlings which are 12 months and under 2 years and not kidded, and the kid classes which are under 12 months.
-This is done in each individual breed first.
+Good quality, well-fed dairy goats produce, on average, 4 to 5 litres of milk per day, with some does producing as much as 8 to 10 litres per day.
+Dairy goats are judged in their age groups, that is milkers over 2 years of age, goatlings which are 12 months and under 2 years and not kidded, and the kid classes which are under 12 months.
+Judging of individual breeds is first.
 The winners of each breed in each age group then compete for Senior Champion Doe, Junior Champion Doe and Champion Doe Kid.
-Then from these three age champions, the judge chooses the Grand Champion Doe.
-Buck are shown in three age groups, under 12 months, 12 months to 24 months and over 24 months.
-Because usually only a small number of bucks are shown, all breeds are judged in each age group.
-From the winners in each buck age group, the Judge will choose the Champion buck.
+From these three age champions, the judge chooses the Grand Champion Doe.
+Bucks are shown in three age groups – under 12 months, 12 months to 24 months and over 24 months.
+Usually only a small number of bucks are shown, therefore all breeds are judged in each age group.
+From the winners in each buck age group, the Judge will choose the Champion Buck.